Cream puffs and eclairs, these are quite possibly some of France’s most popular pastries, excluding the macaron, of course.

 Create the pastry cream by first warming the milk in a medium saucepan over medium-low heat.

 Meanwhile, whisk the eggs, egg yolk, and sugar together until thick and pale.
-Add the cornstarch and salt, and whisk again to combine.
+Add the cornstarch, flour and salt, and whisk again to combine.

 Once the milk is hot and just about to simmer, pour a fourth of the milk into the egg batter and whisk vigorously to combine.
 This will help temper your eggs so that they don't curdle later when combined with the hot milk.